-Apps are a big business.
+Apps are big business.
 Really big.
-App sales are a $25 billion industry, as reported by WSJ.
+App sales are a $300 billion industry, as reported by Allied Market Research.
 This doesn’t account for the broader revenue generated by other industries that are part of the app economy.
-VisionMobile estimates that the global app economy will be soaring at $143 billion by 2016.
-With growth rates at or exceeding 30%, the app industry is one hot area right now.
+With a compound annual growth rate at or exceeding 19%, the app industry is one hot area right now.

-Plus, it’s growing.
-App creation and purchasing is on the rise.
+Plus, it’s still growing.
+App creation and purchasing are on the rise.

 With a billion smartphones in the world, people are buying apps.

 That’s why app store optimization (ASO) is red hot for marketers and search optimization experts.
-Unfortunately, there’s a lot of mythologizing going on, and a lot of mythbusting that needs to happen.
-We’re dealing with a subject that is as serious as it gets; we can’t afford to screw it up.
+Unfortunately, there’s a lot of mythologizing going on, and a lot of myth-busting that needs to happen.
+We’re dealing with a subject that’s as serious as it gets; we can’t afford to screw it up.

 In this article, I’m going to set a fuse to five inane myths about app store optimization, light the fuse, and blow them sky high.
 Along with each myth, I’m going to deliver a dosage of truth that will help you dominate the ASO game.

 First, let me drive one important point home: ASO is really important.

 Why?
 It’s not only because apps are big biz, but because customers are searching for those apps.
 Statista reports that 41% of app customers report browsing in the app store to discover new apps.

 There are a variety of different ways that customers find new apps — media, websites, friends, etc. But far and away, customers are searching for apps.